OIG Releases Second Quarter 2011 Report

 July 15, 2011

-On Friday, July 15, 2011, the City of Chicago Office of Inspector General (IGO) transmitted its second quarter 2011 report to City officials and residents.
+On Friday, July 15, 2011, the City of Chicago Office of Inspector General (OIG) transmitted its second quarter 2011 report to City officials and residents.

-The report summarizes IGO activities over the last quarter, which includes the transition period between the Daley and Emanuel administrations.
-Specifically, it includes narrative summaries of IGO investigations and policy recommendations, synopses of audits and special reports (and the City’s response where one has been made), updates on IGO investigations that have led to criminal prosecutions, and reviews Hiring Compliance actions.
+The report summarizes OIG activities over the last quarter, which includes the transition period between the Daley and Emanuel administrations.
+Specifically, it includes narrative summaries of OIG investigations and policy recommendations, synopses of audits and special reports (and the City’s response where one has been made), updates on OIG investigations that have led to criminal prosecutions, and reviews Hiring Compliance actions.

 Some highlights in the report include:

-• The IGO recommended to the Department of Procurement Services that a former, long-time City employee now working at as a high-ranking official of an active City vendor be found ineligible to do business with the City.
-The IGO based its recommendation on its review of the former City employee’s testimony in a federal criminal trial in which he/she admitted to having participated in a long-running scheme to rig the City’s hiring and promotion process for Shakman-covered positions in favor of political allies.
+- OIG recommended to the Department of Procurement Services that a former, long-time City employee now working at as a high-ranking official of an active City vendor be found ineligible to do business with the City.
+OIG based its recommendation on its review of the former City employee’s testimony in a federal criminal trial in which he/she admitted to having participated in a long-running scheme to rig the City’s hiring and promotion process for Shakman-covered positions in favor of political allies.
 As part of the scheme, the former City employee falsified interview ratings forms and requests to hire, and repeatedly stated that hiring and promotion decisions were based on merit, when in fact he knew they were based on political considerations.

-• An IGO investigation found that a Deputy Commissioner with the Department of Streets and Sanitation regularly had City employees run personal errands for him while the employees were on City time.
+- An OIG investigation found that a Deputy Commissioner with the Department of Streets and Sanitation regularly had City employees run personal errands for him while the employees were on City time.
 The errands included picking up cigars, refilling the Deputy Commissioner’s car with gas, and driving his vehicle from City Hall to a DSS facility.
-The IGO also found that the Deputy Commissioner arranged for two DSS employees to be chauffeured to work by other City employees on City time.
+OIG also found that the Deputy Commissioner arranged for two DSS employees to be chauffeured to work by other City employees on City time.

-• On June 7, 2011, the IGO released an updated Report of its May 2010 Review of the City’s Minority & Women Owned Business Enterprise (MWBE) program.
-The updated Report showed that City leadership largely ignored IGO recommendations made in the May 2010 review.
+- On June 7, 2011, OIG released an updated Report of its May 2010 Review of the City’s Minority & Women Owned Business Enterprise (MWBE) program.
+The updated Report showed that City leadership largely ignored OIG recommendations made in the May 2010 review.
 It also found that despite the best efforts of Office of Compliance employees, the MWBE program is still rife with widespread fraud, abuse, and mismanagement.